-- marks that have been recorded wrongly
+- Marks that have been recorded wrongly

-- assessments not conducted or calculated in the way described in the module specification or guide
+- Assessments not conducted or calculated in the way described in the module specification or guide

-- lack of agreed reasonable adjustments
+- Lack of agreed reasonable adjustments

-- a rejected application for personal circumstances which you feel has not been considered properly.
+- A rejected application for personal circumstances which you feel has not been considered properly

-You cannot use the appeal procedure to:
+You cannot use the appeal procedure in the below scenarios:

 Personal circumstances are significant personal difficulties or circumstances which impact on your ability to complete, submit or attend a specific assessment, and are significantly disruptive matters outside of your control).

 Complaining retrospectively about dissatisfaction with teaching or service-related provision, including supervision